-- UCT: Upper Confidence Bound for Tree [Chaslot et al '08] - Maintain the UCB value for each node in the game tree that is visited so far. - Best first tree growing: - ▶ From the root, pick a $PV{UCB}$ path such that each node in this path has a largest UCB score among all of its siblings. - ▶ Pick the leaf-node in the PV path and has been visited more than a certain amount of times to expand. - UCT approximates mini-max tree search with cuts on proven worst portion of trees. - Effective when the "density of goals" is sufficiently large. - When there is only a unique goal, Monte-Carlo based simulation may not be efficient. - The "density" and distribution of the goals may be something to consider when picking the threshold for the number of playouts needed to reach a statistical conclusion.
+- UCT: Upper Confidence Bound for Tree [Chaslot et al '08] - Maintain the UCB value for each node in the game tree that is visited so far. - Best first tree growing: - ▶ From the root, pick a PV{UCB} path such that each node in this path has a largest UCB score among all of its siblings. - ▶ Pick the leaf-node in the PV path and has been visited more than a certain amount of times to expand. - UCT approximates mini-max tree search with cuts on proven worst portion of trees. - Effective when the "density of goals" is sufficiently large. - When there is only a unique goal, Monte-Carlo based simulation may not be efficient. - The "density" and distribution of the goals may be something to consider when picking the threshold for the number of playouts needed to reach a statistical conclusion.

-Monete Carol with UCB: MCTS
+Monte Carol with UCB: MCTS

-- Algorithm MCTS(int x): - 1: Obtain an initial game tree - 2: Repeat the following sequence $N{total}$ times 2.1: Selection - - $\triangleright$ From the root, pick a $PV{UCB}$ path to a leaf such that each node has a best UCB score among its siblings. - ▶ May decide to "trust" the score of a node if it is visited more than a threshold number of times. - ▶ May decide to "prune" a node if its raw score is too bad to save time.
+- Algorithm MCTS(int x): - 1: Obtain an initial game tree - 2: Repeat the following sequence N{total} times - 2.1: Selection - ▶ From the root, pick a PV{UCB} path to an expandable node such that each node has a best UCB score among its siblings. - ▶ May decide to "trust" the score of a node if it is visited more than a threshold number of times. - ▶ May decide to "prune" a node if its raw score is too bad to save time.